Unparliamentary language: United States

 In the US, representatives were censured for using unparliamentary language in the House of Representatives throughout its history.
 Other levels of government have similar disciplinary procedures dealing with inappropriate words spoken in the legislature.

 Avoiding unparliamentary language

-It is a point of pride among some British MPs to be able to insult their opponents in the House without use of unparliamentary language.
+It is a point of pride among some British MPs to be able to insult their opponents in the House without using unparliamentary language.
 Several MPs, notably Sir Winston Churchill, have been considered masters of this game.

 Some terms which have evaded the Speaker's rules are: